Precision Synthetic Data for Unmatched AML Standards

 Ecosystem Manager

-Middle East and North Africa (MENA) is one of the most diverse regions in the world, spanning across three continents Europe, Asia and Africa.
-The fintech ecosystem in MENA has become active in the past couple of years, driven by technological innovations to improve the existing financial services and the socio-economic conditions of people.
+The Middle East and North Africa (MENA) is one of the most diverse regions in the world, spanning three continents: Europe, Asia and Africa.
+Fintech in MENA has become active in the past couple of years, driven by technological innovations to improve the existing financial services and the socio-economic conditions of people.

 The status of Fintech in MENA